 An IPM program combines current and comprehensive information on the life cycles of pests and their interaction with the environment with available pest control methods.
 It is used to manage pest damage by the most economical means, and with the least possible hazard to people, property, and the environment

-The objectives of IPM
+The aims of IPM

-- To minimize economic risk
+- To reduce economic risk

-How to implement IPM
+How to carry out IPM

 IPM employs a series of decisions, controls and pest management evaluations.
 The practice of IPM considers four main steps.